I'm fascinated by technology's impact on our thoughts and emotions, and want to work towards a more humane technological landscape.

 brightmind.io: I'm helping this edu-tech startup build a mobile education platform, providing user research, user story sketches, mockups, and wireframes.

-driver.xyz: This health screening startup hired me to redesign and prototype their About Us page.
+driver.xyz: This biotech startup hired me to redesign and prototype their About Us page.

-Zellis: I worked with this health insurance company make doctor copays painless, providing wireframing and front-end mobile design.
+Zellis: I worked with this health insurance company make doctor copays easier, providing wireframing and front-end mobile design.

-Swisher Artists Project: I provided front-end engineering and design services, and implemented an online Listeners' Choice music video contest.
+Swisher Artists Project: I contributed front-end engineering and design services, and implemented an online Listeners' Choice music video contest.

 STL Tones: I provided this audio engineering company with rapid prototyping services and DSP research.